9 Useful Strategies for Reading in a Foreign Language Smoothly

 Round 4: Do a final recap, aiming for speed

-In the fourth and final run through of the text, speed is the name of the game.
+In the fourth and final reading of the text, speed is the name of the game.
 Now that you’ve broken down the text and put it back together, the idea is to go through grasping the meaning as quickly as possible.
 Try to push yourself on this one, both in terms of holding onto the things you learned in step 2 and getting through the passage faster than you thought you could.

 5. Read Aloud